 Driving Time: 2 hours (depending on which part of the coast you visit, includes a ferry ride)

 Best for: Adventure, art lovers

 The Sunshine Coast is one of the best fall weekend trips from Vancouver, but many people don’t know about it.
-You can visit this area at any time of the year, but the summer and fall months allow you to do more activities.
+You can visit this area at any time of the year, but the summer and fall months in Vancouver allow you to do more activities.

 Things to Do on the Sunshine Coast

 You can go boating, canoeing, kayaking, and more when it’s warm out, thanks to the eight lakes in the area.
 Hiking the Sunshine Coast is another popular activity, and some people choose to go backpacking on the trail for days.
 There are even white sandy beaches when you visit Savary Island.